-- 1. Determine whether the calibration will be done on-line or with the sensor removed and placed into a buffer.
+- Determine whether the calibration will be done on-line or with the sensor removed and placed into a bucket of clean water.
 If the sensor is removed from the application, rinse and clean if necessary. - 2.
-If the sensor has been removed and placed into a buffer, allow sensor to temperature equilibrate with the buffer as much as possible.
-With the sensor coming from an application which differs greatly in temperature difference, the user may have to wait as much as 20 minutes.
+If the sensor has been removed and placed into a bucket of water, allow sensor to temperature equilibrate with the solution as much as possible.
+With the sensor coming from an application which differs greatly in temperature, the user may have to wait as much as 20 minutes.
 If the sensor is on-line, the user may want to set the output HOLD feature prior to calibration to lock out any output fluctuations. - 3.
 Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Cal pH will then be displayed. - 4.
+Cal DO will then be displayed. - 4.
 Press the ENTER key.
-The screen will display a flashing 1 for 1-point or a 2 for 2-point calibration.
-Using the UP arrow key, set for a 1-point calibration and press ENTER.

-5. The system now begins acquiring data for the calibration value.
-As data is gathered, the units for pH and temperature may flash.
+The screen will display a flashing 1-spl for 1-point, a %-sat for Saturation air calibration, or a 3-zer for zero calibration.
+Using the UP arrow key, set for a 1-spl calibration and press ENTER. - 5.
+The system now begins acquiring data for the calibration value.
+As data is gathered, the units for ppm and temperature may flash.
 Flashing units indicate that this parameter is unstable.
-The calibration data point acquisition will stop only when the data remains stable for a predetermined amount of time.
-This can be overridden by pressing ENTER.
-If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed.
+The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
+This can be overridden by pressing ENTER. - 6.
+If the data remains unstable for 10 minutes, the calibration will fail and the message Cal Unstable will be displayed. - 7.
+The screen will display the last measured ppm value and a message will be displayed prompting the user for the lab value.
+The user must then modify the screen value with the arrow keys and press ENTER.
+The system then performs the proper checks. - 8.
+If accepted, the screen will display the message PASS with the new slope reading, then it will return to the main measurement display.
+If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.